Skip to content

 What the research says

 A 2015 meta-analysis of 15 randomized controlled trials found that phytoestrogens significantly reduced the frequency of hot flashes in menopausal women compared to placebo, without increasing side effects [2].
+More recently, a 2023 randomized controlled trial published in Menopause demonstrated that a plant-based dietary intervention rich in soy and reduced fat significantly decreased moderate-to-severe hot flashes by 84% over 12 weeks — one of the strongest results seen in a dietary trial for vasomotor symptoms [6].
 Soy isoflavones appear to be the most-studied subtype, with genistein showing particularly promising results for both vasomotor symptoms and bone density.

 The catch: results are inconsistent across trials, and a strong placebo effect muddies the waters.
 Women who are "equol producers" — meaning their gut bacteria can convert daidzein into equol — tend to see more benefit.
 This may explain why Asian populations, who consume more dietary soy, report lower rates of menopausal symptoms.